wildone/eduVPN-proxyguard/README.md

 > **_NOTE:_**  If you test the client on Linux, you might also need to add --fwmark 51820 (or some other number that the WG connection configures) to mark that the packets going out of this proxy are encrypted, preventing a routing loop.
 51820 is the default for WireGuard.
 Note that this needs root.

-Packets are forwarded to the address of the first received UDP packet.
-So if the proxy receives an UDP packet from port x first, it will remember this as the destination.
-This is so that WireGuard can use a dynamic port and this client can automatically infer where to send upcoming packets to.
+The received TCP packets from the server (in this case `vpn.example.com`) are forwarded back to the address of the first received UDP packet.
+So if the proxy receives an UDP packet from port x first, it will remember this as the destination for received packets.
+This is so that WireGuard can use a dynamic port.

 To then use this with WireGuard, you need to change the endpoint in the WireGuard config: